 - Honor the Board Covenant of Leadership and Congregational Covenant in creating linkage between the congregation, ministers, and board.
-(See Appendicesx added 6.24.10). - Discern the major church goals every five years, in collaboration with the Executive Team and congregation, and hold the Executive Team responsible for developing a strategic plan based on these goals. - Determine the management limitations within which the Executive Team is expected to achieve the goals, and monitor the church's progress in achieving them. - Evaluate the ministry of the church annually as required by the bylaws. - Set and realize annual Board goals related to fulfilling the Board's role in advancing the church's mission. - Ensure financial solvency and compliance with the law and good practices. - -Provide for a variety of means for exchanging information with the congregation.
+(See Appendices). - Discern the major church goals every five years, in collaboration with the Executive Team and congregation, and hold the Executive Team responsible for developing a strategic plan based on these goals. - Determine the management limitations within which the Executive Team is expected to achieve the goals, and monitor the church's progress in achieving them. - Evaluate the ministry of the church annually as required by the bylaws. - Set and realize annual Board goals related to fulfilling the Board's role in advancing the church's mission. - Ensure financial solvency and compliance with the law and good practices. - Provide for a variety of means for exchanging information with the congregation. - Support Board decisions after subjects have been fully explored, discussed and decided. - Trustees' interactions with the public, press or other entities must recognize the inability of any Board member to speak for the Board as a whole, other than to convey decisions which have been made.
+The Moderator has the authority to speak to the press in the event that the Board needs to communicate more than its Board decisions.
+Act as required in compliance with the Governing Policies.

-Formatted: Font: Not Bold, Italic Formatted: Font: Not Bold, Italic

-Formatted: Body A, Bulleted + Level: 1 + Aligned at: 0" + Indent at: 0.13"

-- Support Board decisions after subjects have been fully explored, discussed and decided.
-Trustees' interactions with the public, press or other entities must recognize the inability of any Board member to speak for the Board as a whole, other than to convey decisions which have been made.
-The Moderator has the authority to speak to the press in the event that the Board needs to communicate more than its Board decisions. - The Moderator has the authority to speak to the press in the event that the Board needs to communicate more than its Board decisions. - Act as required in compliance with the Governing Policies. - Fulfill special responsibilities to encourage generosity by the congregation. - Arrange for periodic reviews of the church's Articles, bylaws, policies, minutes and governance practices to ensure that the Board is properly governing the church. - Provide trustees with trainings and resources adequate to perform their duties. - 4.3 Standards of Performance for Duties of Trustees.
+- Fulfill special responsibilities to encourage generosity by the congregation. - Arrange for periodic reviews of the church's Articles, bylaws, policies, minutes and governance practices to ensure that the Board is properly governing the church. - Provide trustees with trainings and resources adequate to perform their duties.

+4.3 Standards of Performance for Duties of Trustees.
 The Board expects that its trustees will act responsibly and ethically in managing the church.
-To do this, trustees must act with due care and with loyalty to the church. - 4.3.1 Duty of Due Care.
+To do this, trustees must act with due care and with loyalty to the church.

+4.3.1 Duty of Due Care.
 Trustees should act with due care in carrying out their responsibilities and in making Board decisions.
 Trustees shall be attentive to the church by attending meetings and preparing themselves as necessary to make informed decisions.
-Trustees will maintain confidentiality appropriate to issues of a sensitive nature. - 4.3.2 Duty of Loyalty.
+Trustees will maintain confidentiality appropriate to issues of a sensitive nature.

+4.3.2 Duty of Loyalty.
 Trustees have a duty to be loyal to the church-that is, to place the church's interests above their own or those of their family or business in any transaction in which the two may come into conflict.
 A Trustee must disclose the existence of any conflict of interest to the Board.
 The Board must then follow the Conflicts of Interest and Executive Compensation Policy (see Appendix).
-Each year each Trustee shall sign a Disclosure and Acknowledgment form similar to the one in the Conflicts of Interest Policy (see Appendix) and file it with the Secretary of the church. - 4.4.
-Moderator's Role, The Moderator's primary role is to manage the Board.
+Each year each Trustee shall sign a Disclosure and Acknowledgment form similar to the one in the Conflicts of Interest Policy (see Appendix) and file it with the Secretary of the church.

+4.4.
+Moderator's Role.
+The Moderator's primary role is to manage the Board.
 The Moderator ensures that the Board follows its rules.
 The Moderator chairs the Board meetings, retreats, and Board Officers Committee and sits on all Board committees.
 The Moderator occasionally represents the Board to outside parties.
 The Moderator is expected to maintain close contact with and work collaboratively with the Executive Team but does not supervise or direct the Executive Team.
 The Moderator may delegate the authority described in this policy but remains accountable for its use.

-Formatted: Bulleted + Level: 1 + Aligned at: 0" + Indent at: 0.13"

-Formatted: Font: Not Bold Formatted: Font: Not Bold, Italic

-Formatted: Font: Not Bold

-Formatted: Font: Not Bold, Italic

-Formatted: Font: Not Bold

-Formatted: Font: Not Bold

-Formatted: Font: Not Bold, Italic

-Formatted: Font: Not Bold

-Formatted: Font: Not Bold

-Formatted: Font: Not Bold, Italic

-Formatted: Font: Not Bold